Victormaa/MedBot_Game/README.md

 # [MedBot_Game](https://victor-ma.itch.io/medbot)

-This is a 2020 GameJam Work.
-MedBot is a puzzle gam - connect circuit in a specific order.
+This is a Puzzle game made in two days at Global Game Jam 2020.

+A bunch of guys totally stranger to each other made game together in 2 days.
+Tired but happy.😊

+Appreciate For: Madison Denbrock 😎Nathalie Ye 😎Yanru Chen 😎Luke Taylor 😎Elissa Ye

+See if you could connect the circuit in a right order!

 #### DarkRoom 暗室
 <p align="left">